top of page

 1. Everyday Tasks Are Becoming Difficult

-When small daily routines start slipping, it’s often one of the first signs an elderly parent needs help.
+Is post piling up?
+Is laundry left undone?
+Is the fridge half empty?
+When small daily routines start slipping, it’s often one of the first signs that an elderly parent needs help.
 What used to feel simple can quietly become exhausting.

 2. Personal Care Is Being Avoided